ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 <li><font face = "monospace">index_granularity</font>: explicitly set to its default value of 8192.
 This means that for each group of 8192 rows, the primary index will have one index entry, e.g. if the table contains 16384 rows then the index will have two index entries.
 </li>
 <br/>
 <li><font face = "monospace">index_granularity_bytes</font>: set to 0 in order to disable <a href="https://clickhouse.com/docs/en/whats-new/changelog/2019/#experimental-features-1" target="_blank"><font color="blue">adaptive index granularity</font></a>.
-Adaptive index granularity means that ClickHouse automatically creates one index entry for a group of n rows
+Adaptive index granularity means that ClickHouse automatically creates one index entry for a group of n rows if either of these are true:
 <ul>
-<li>if either n is less than 8192 but the size of the combined row data for that n rows is larger than or equal 10 MB (the default value for index_granularity_bytes) or</li>
+<li>if n is less than 8192 and the size of the combined row data for that n rows is larger than or equal to 10 MB (the default value for index_granularity_bytes) or</li>
 <li>if the combined row data size for n rows is less than 10 MB but n is 8192.</li>
 </ul>
 </li>